SIDM Concerto: Compilation and Data Release of Self-interacting Dark Matter Zoom-in Simulations

 \subsubsection{L-Cluster}

-We resimulate Halo000 from the L-Cluster suite in CDM and GroupSIDM using five \textsc{MUSIC} refinement regions, with $m_{\mathrm{part}}=2.7\times 10^7~M_{\mathrm{\odot}}$ and $\epsilon=600~\mathrm{pc}~h^{-1}$.
-This host was originally presented in \cite{Bhattacharyya210608292} and was included in the Symphony L-Cluster suite~\citep{Nadler220902675}.
-We note that \cite{Bhattacharyya210608292} presented a lower-resolution version of this host in a velocity-dependent SIDM model with $\sigma_0/m\sim 1~\mathrm{cm}^2~g^{-1}$, which is smaller than any of the models considered in this work.
+We resimulate Halo000 from the L-Cluster suite in CDM and GroupSIDM using five nested \textsc{MUSIC} refinement regions centered on the L-Cluster host, with $m_{\mathrm{part}}=2.7\times 10^7~M_{\mathrm{\odot}}$ and $\epsilon=600~\mathrm{pc}~h^{-1}$ in the highest-resolution region.
+This host was originally presented in \cite{Bhattacharyya210608292} and was included in the Symphony L-Cluster suite~\citep{Nadler220902675}. \cite{Bhattacharyya210608292} presented a lower-resolution version of this host in a velocity-dependent SIDM model with $\sigma_0/m\sim 1~\mathrm{cm}^2~g^{-1}$, which is smaller than any of the models considered in this work.